 It is the process of removing dead or infected tissue from a wound to make a healthy tissue form, completing the space left by the wound.

-It is not possible to properly evaluate an open wound until the damaged tissue is removed.
+It is impossible to properly evaluate an open wound until the damaged tissue is removed.
 Wounds that contain ischemic or necrotic tissue take longer to close and heal.

 This necrotic tissue provides an ideal growth medium for bacteria, especially for Bacteroides spp. and Clostridium perfringens causing the gas gangrene so feared in diabetic patients.

 Debridement is also used to remove pockets of pus in the skin called abscesses.
-Abscesses can invade the bloodstream and become a general infection (sepsis).
+Abscesses can invade the bloodstream and become a widespread infection (sepsis).

 Infected or necrotic tissues can lead to amputation and even death.